harini-venkatesan/Tweety/README.md

 # Tweety - Twitter streamer and geo-located query search

-Tweety is our CS172 final project that runs on a web browser that takes query terms from the user and the location of the user and returns the top tweets with the query.
+Tweety is our CS172 final project that runs on a web browser that takes query terms from the user and returns the top tweets with the query.
 We stream tweets using [Tweepy](http://www.tweepy.org/) and perform indexing using [ElasticSearch](https://www.elastic.co/).
 We have also implemented sentiment analysis using [TextBlob](https://textblob.readthedocs.io/en/dev/).
 We then display the tweets on a world map using folium.

 ## Installation